ninja-build/ninja/README.markdown

     cflags = -g

-Can be used in a rule like this:
+Can be used on the right side of an equals sign like this:

     rule cc
       command = gcc $cflags -c $in -o $out

+Variables can also be referenced using curly braces like `${in}`.

 Variables might better be called "bindings", in that a given variable cannot be changed, only shadowed.
 Within a larger Ninja project,